livestyle/client/README.md

     * `syntax` — files’ syntax.
     * `hash` — short file checksum (for example, a CRC32 of file content).
 If provided, this value will be used in caching for faster diffs.
     * `content` — files’ content.
+    * `globalDependencies` — array of file URI’s of global dependencies of currently transfoming stylesheet.
+Used for transforming preprocessor files.
+These dependencies will be fetched by *patcher* with `request-files` message.
 * `calculate-diff` — a request for diff calculation.
 Diff is calculated against initial file content, provided in `initial-content` event or against `previous` key of payload, if provided.
 Payload:
     * `uri` — files’ URI.
     * `syntax` — files’ syntax.